Frequently Asked Questions

 What should I do if I need additional information?

 If you have questions about the academic aspects of LCs, email us at firstname.lastname@example.org or contact us by phone at (740) 593-1936.
-If you would like to ask about residential matters or housing assignments, contact Residential Housing at (740)593-4090, e-mail email@example.com or visit us at http://www.facilities.ohiou.edu/housing/rs/index.php.
+If you would like to ask about residential matters or housing assignments, contact Residential Housing at (740)593-4090 or email@example.com, or visit them at www.facilities.ohiou.edu/housing/rs/index.php.